ConsenSysMesh/Stow-Smart-Contracts/README.md

 - First start testrpc with `npm start`
   - Alternatively you can run Ganache GUI at port 7545 with network id 5777
 - Run `npm test`

+## Contributing

+Please read [CONTRIBUTING.md](https://github.com/ConsenSys/Linnia-Smart-Contracts/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.